 About This Performance

 Hear for yourself how classical traditions and jazz intersect and cross-influence each other.
-Aaron Diehl shows off his classical training and the enigma and inspiration of improvisation in music by Satie, Prokofiev, Glass, Ellington and others.
+Aaron Diehl shows off his classical training and the enigma and inspiration of improvisation in music by Ellington, Still, Roland Hanna, Nathaniel Dett and many others.

 WILLIAM GRANT STILL: Seven Traceries

 NATHANIEL DETT: Juba Dance